 A Laramie's remote-start feature is one of the headline reasons salesmen tick the box for buyers in cold country.
 The owner of this truck genuinely lives in that climate — saw 77 sub-32 °F starts — and used the remote start twelve times.
 Once every twenty-two days.

-That's not a knock on the feature; it's a knock on how features get sold.
-When the brochure tells you remote start is the reason to buy a Laramie for Michigan winters, the honest answer from one Michigan winter, on this exact truck, is twelve.
+Less a knock on the feature than on how features get sold.
+The brochure says remote start is the reason to buy a Laramie for cold country.
+The honest answer from one Michigan winter on this exact truck is twelve.